meilisearch/documentation/guides/advanced_guides/keys.md

 # Keys

-In MeiliSearch their are three types of keys :
+In MeiliSearch there are three types of keys:

 - **Master** key: Access to all routes
 - **Private** key: Access to all routes except the `/keys` routes.